 PhD in Neuroscience

-I have three main research interests: First, to understand the role of neuromodulators like dopamine and serotonin in motivational process and decision-making; Second, to understand the relationship between degeneration of the dopaminergic system and cognitive decline in normal aging; Third, to understand the role of the human hippocampus in the generation of adaptive responses in the context of anxiety or novelty.
 I combine behavioral approaches, computational modeling, pharmacological manipulations and imaging techniques such as fMRI, PET and MEG.
+I have currently three main research interests: First, to understand the role of neuromodulators like dopamine and serotonin in motivational process and decision-making; Second, to understand the relationship between degeneration of the dopaminergic system and cognitive decline in normal aging; Third, to understand the role of the human hippocampus in the generation of adaptive responses in the context of anxiety or novelty.
+Furthermore, I am currently planning a new study to uncover the relationship between the cognitive functions underlying decision-making abilities and risk for depression.

 Academic honours, awards and prizes